Event Safety Advisory Group

 There are many things you need to think about when organising an event on public or private land.

-It’s your responsibility to make sure you have planned:
+It is your responsibility to make sure you have appropriately addressed and undertaken the following:

 - the duty of care and safety of all involved